-- stream\id: Variable of type t\stream\id as returned by the function openInputFile describing the netcdf-file. - location: This integer number describes whether your data are associated with cell centres, vertices, or edge midpoints.
+- stream_id: Variable of type t_stream_id as returned by the function openInputFile (see Listing 2.51) describing the netcdf-file. - location: This integer number describes whether your data are associated with cell centres, vertices, or edge midpoints.
 It is better to use predefined constants here than to fill in explicit numbers since these may change.
-In the module mo\impl\constants, you find the integer variables on\cells, on\vertices, on\edges describing whether the data describe a quantity on the cell centres, the triangle vertices, or the midpoints of the edges, respectively. - variable\name: is the name of the variable in the netcdf-file.
-In the netcdf-file, this variable must have the shape (time, nlev, ncells) when looked at it with ncdump with c-style output. - fill\array: If fill\array is present, the data will be stored in this field, fill\array must have the right shape to accomodate a 3d-field + the time dimension.
-It is expected to have the shape fill\array(nbdim,nlev,nblks,time). - return\pointer: If this pointer is present, it will be shaped according to (nbdim,nlev,nblks,time) and contain the data read from file.
-If fill\array is present at the same time, return\pointer is associated with fill\array.

-- levelsDimName: Name of the vertical levels dimension in the netcdf-file.
+In the module mo_impl_constants, you find the integer variables on_cells, on_vertices, on_edges describing whether the data describe a quantity on the cell centres, the triangle vertices, or the midpoints of the edges, respectively. - variable_name: is the name of the variable in the netcdf-file.
+In the netcdf-file, this variable must have the shape (time, nlev, ncells) when looked at it with ncdump with C-style output. - fill_array is present, the data will be stored in this field, fill_array must have the right shape to accommodate a 3d-field and the time dimension.
+It is expected to have the shape fill_array(nbdim,nlev,nblks,time). - return_pointer: If this pointer is present, it will be shaped according to (nbdim,nlev,nblks,time) and contain the data read from file.
+If fill_array is present at the same time, return_pointer is associated with fill_array. - start_timestep, end_timestep: Index of the first and last time step to be read from the netcdf-file. - levelsDimName: Name of the vertical levels dimension in the netcdf-file.
 If no name is given, it will not be checked.
-It is anyhow assumed that the second dimension of the variable is the vertical dimension in the necdf-file. - has\missValue: If this logical is present, it will be .TRUE. on output if the netcdf-file contains a global attribute missing\value, otherwise it's .FALSE. - missValue: If this variable is present, it will contain the missing value if the netcdf-file contains a global attribute missing\value filename: Name of the netcdf input-file.
+It is anyhow assumed that the second dimension of the variable is the vertical dimension in the necdf-file. - has_missValue: If this logical is present, it will be .TRUE. on output if the netcdf-file contains a global attribute missing_value, otherwise it's .FALSE. - missValue: If this variable is present, it will contain the missing value if the netcdf-file contains a global attribute missing_value